AD6F/bowling-controller/README.md

 # Bowling Controller

-This is the remote control for the [Bowling Game](https://github.com/AD6F/cast-bowling) made for Android devices.
+This is the [Bowling Game](https://github.com/AD6F/cast-bowling) remote control for Android.

 ## Contributors